Young Muslim Writers Awards

 There are presently no open calls for submissions.

-Thank you for visiting the Young Muslim Writers Awards' submission page.
+Welcome to the Young Muslim Writers Awards' submission page!

-Our 2018 competition is now open and accepting submissions for the following categories:
+Our 2020 competition will be accepting submissions for the following categories:

 Key Stages 1, 2, 3 and 4 are invited to submit entries in the following categories: